- Do I need to register for the ceremony?

 Beyond that, colleges approve appropriate WOOT requests based on seat availability, as all ceremonies have a capacity.
 We do our best to meet the needs of our requestors, so long as they meet the criterion, deadlines are followed, and space is available.

-What about inclement weather?
+- What about inclement weather?

 The ceremonies are rain-or-shine events.

-Weather will NOT impact these ceremonies, as the Stephen C. O’Connell Center is an indoor facility.
+The Stephen C. O’Connell Center is an indoor facility.